aboutte/ghost_media_upload/README.md

 ## TODO:

+- [ ] update travis test case to include python syntax checker
 - [x] get Travis CI hooked up
 - [ ] setup some rake unit tests
 - [x] flock the crons (flock -x /var/run/cron -c 'sleep 30')
+- [x] add bash script to repo that can be used to pull down latest version of repo
+- [ ] finish support for .mov files
+- [ ] move hard coded configs into env variables
+- [ ] move to using cron files
+- [ ] run dropbox as a daemon
+- [ ] add requirments.txt to lambda function